zey9991/lys-lab/project/DED.md

-Comment under X and check in with me!!!🥰From [@coachshane](https://x.com/coachshane) Daily English Dictation.
+Reply under X and check in with me!!!🥰From [@coachshane](https://x.com/coachshane) Daily English Dictation.

 ## 2024.11.19